LaurenceTimothyMGarcia/CS3110Project1/README.md

 The DFA that I created comprises of 11 states, with one being a trash state and 4 accept states.
 The following image is the DFA I created.
 ![alt text](https://github.com/LaurenceTimothyMGarcia/CS3110Project1/blob/main/Images/DFA_Drawn.jpg)
-Same DFA recreated in JFlaps
+Same DFA recreated in JFlaps, which the file for can be found here: https://github.com/LaurenceTimothyMGarcia/CS3110Project1/blob/main/CS3110Project1.jff

 ![alt text](https://github.com/LaurenceTimothyMGarcia/CS3110Project1/blob/main/Images/DFA_JFLAPS.png)